Educator Resources for West Virginia Studies

 - Recent World Events and West Virginia

 “History Alive! presenters have conducted thorough research into the characters they portray.
 They have gained insight into their character after studying primary sources such as autobiographies, journals, letters, speeches and other personal papers.
-Their presentation is based on scholarship and analysis rather than a script.”
+Their presentation is based on scholarship and analysis rather than a script.
+The History Alive! program features scholars from around the state who portray historical figures at venues including museums, schools, libraries, community centers, and fairs and festivals.
+From Eleanor Roosevelt and Benjamin Franklin to Minnie Pearl and Julia Child, these living history performances provide a passport through time for student and adult audiences throughout the Mountain State.”

-Streaming videos of additional presentations are available on the WV Library Commission website.
+Streaming videos of additional “History Alive!” presentations are available on the West Virginia Library Commission website.
 “Features presenters who portray historical characters, with an emphasis on West Virginia history.”

 “The West Virginia Library Commission is dedicated to providing relevant and useful educational material on West Virginia’s history, culture, and people to the state’s educators, students and lifelong learners of any age.”